 The Joe Neville Scholarships are sponsored by the Black Alumni Connection of the Rhodes Alumni Association in honor of Joe Neville, who worked in the Rhodes Physical Plant for 44 years.
 Mr. Neville was always there for Rhodes students with abiding friendship, encouragement and inspiration.
-The scholarship provides support for the emergency needs of minority students that exceed the college financial aid package.
+The scholarship provides support for students with emergency needs that exceed the college financial aid package.